-In several cases, though not all, volatilization from ammonium sulphate was less than that from urea under the same conditions (Liu et al., 2007; Prasad, 1976; Shahandeh et al., 1992; Whitehead & Raistrick, 1990; Table S1).
+In several cases, though not all, volatilisation from ammonium sulphate was less than that from urea under the same conditions (Liu et al., 2007; Prasad et al., 1976; Shahandeh et al., 1992; Whitehead & Raistrick, 1990; Supplementary Table 1).
 This is because of the well-known effect of urea hydrolysis causing an increase in soil solution pH in the vicinity of fertilizer granules (Rachhpal-Singh & Nye, 1986; Rochette et al., 2009).
-A result of this is that volatilization from urea can occur in soils that have a more acidic pH.
-One example is in the data of Whitehead and Raistrick (1990), where soil pH was 6.1 or 5.5 NH3 volatilization from ammonium sulphate was negligible but from urea was 38% and 22% of applied N, respectively.
+A result of this is that volatilisation from urea can occur in soils that have a more acidic pH.
+One example is in the data of Whitehead & Raistrick (1990); where soil pH was 6.1 or 5.5 NH3 volatilisation from ammonium sulphate was negligible but from urea was 38% and 22% of applied N respectively.

-3.4 | Field experiments
+3.4 Field experiments

-Data from 30 publications showing results from field experiments are summarized in Table S2.
-In most studies, the main focus was NH_3 volatilization from urea, with ammonium sulphate being included as a comparison and expected to give a smaller loss.
+Data from 30 publications showing results from field experiments are summarised in Supplementary Table 2.
+In most studies the main focus was NH3 volatilisation from urea, with ammonium sulphate being included as a comparison and expected to give a smaller loss.
 Where there are data from a urea treatment under equivalent conditions, these are included.
-The studies are from 11 countries with climates ranging from cool temperate (including the USA, UK, Denmark) to tropical with climates that are low rainfall (eg, Syria, Sudan) or higher rainfall (Brazil).
+The studies are from 11 countries with climates ranging from cool temperate (including USA, UK, Denmark) to tropical with climates that are low rainfall (e.g. Syria, Sudan) or higher rainfall (Brazil).

-A wide range of measurement methods was used.
-In the majority of cases, it was some form of semi-open chamber such that air in a chamber inserted into soil could exchange with the atmosphere via a filter impregnated with acid in order to trap NH3, which was then quantitatively determined.
-In a few cases, there was an arrangement for scrubbed air to flow through the chambers prior to absorption of NH3, and in some earlier studies, completely closed chambers were used (Musa, 1968; Volk, 1959).
-In some, micrometeorology was used (Hayashi et al., 2011; Huo et al., 2015; Turner et al., 2012), and in five cases, NH3 volatilization was calculated from 15N recovery in situations where it was deduced that other N loss processes were small (Fenilli et al., 2008; Isa et al., 2006; Malhi et al., 1996; Pilbeam et al., 1997; Pilbeam & Hutchison, 1998).
-Wind tunnels, which are widely used for measuring NH3 loss from manures and urea, were only used in one of the studies reported in Table S2 (Sommer & Jensen, 1994).
-In addition to the influence of soil type, cropping system and climate, and variability due to the range of measurement methods, field results are obviously affected by method of application, agronomic factors, and local weather conditions at the time of the experiment.
+A wide range of measurement methods were used.
+In the majority of cases it was some form of semi-open chamber such that air in a chamber inserted into soil could exchange with the atmosphere via a filter impregnated with acid in order to trap NH3, which was then quantitatively determined.
+In a few cases there was an arrangement for scrubbed air to flow through the chambers prior to absorption of NH3 and in some earlier studies completely closed chambers were used (Musa, 1968; Volk, 1959).
+In some micrometeorology was used (Hayashi et al., 2011; Huo et al., 2015; Turner et al., 2012) and in 5 cases NH3 volatilisation was calculated from N recovery in situations where it was deduced that other N loss processes were small (Fenilli et al., 2008; Isa et al., 2006; Malhi et al., 1996; Pilbeam et al., 1997; Pilbeam and Hutchison, 1998).
+Wind tunnels, which are widely used for measuring NH3 loss from manures and urea, were only used in one of the studies reported in Supplementary Table 2 (Sommer & Jensen, 1994).
+In addition to the influence of soil type, cropping system and climate, and variability due to the range of measurement methods, field results are obviously affected by method of application, agronomic factors and local weather conditions at the time of the experiment.

 Interestingly, 10 publications were from Brazil where it appears that ammonium sulphate is more widely used as an N source than in many other regions.
-At all Brazilian sites, soil pH was acidic, ranging from 4.4 to 5.8, and in almost all cases, NH3 volatilization was small: <12% of N applied and mostly 0%-5%.
-By contrast, volatilization from urea was often considerably greater, ranging from negligible to >40%, presumably because soil pH was increased locally by urea hydrolysis.
+At all Brazilian sites soil pH was acidic, ranging from 4.4 to 5.8 and in almost all cases $NH_3$ volatilisation was small: < 12% of N applied and mostly 0-5%.
+By contrast, volatilisation from urea was often considerably greater, ranging from negligible to >40%, presumably because soil pH was increased locally by urea hydrolysis.